majortank/news_managementportal/README.md

 # news_managementportal
-News Management Portal using HTML CSS JS PHPMySQL Back-End
+News Management Portal using HTML CSS JS PHPMySQL - Full Stack - LAMP Back-End
 1. Ability to store news articles in the database.
 2. News articles need to be categorized and sub-categorized.